On this page

 - Suppressing your natural cycle – in some cases injections can be used to temporarily ‘switch off’ your natural cycle to control the timing of your treatment cycle.

-- Stimulation of the ovaries – medication helps your ovaries produce several eggs instead of just one, giving you the best chance of success
+- Boosting your egg supply – medication helps your ovaries produce several eggs instead of just one, giving you the best chance of success

 - Monitoring of egg development – regular scans and blood tests make sure your eggs are developing safely and at the right pace.